The idea

 Problem: I wanted something I could share with other fans.
 A link I could text after a game.

 Solution: Ported the engine to a Next.js app on Cloudflare Pages using the OpenNext adapter for Workers compatibility.
 The core fetches from the undocumented NHL Stats API and handles the timezone edge case where Cloudflare Workers run UTC but the NHL operates in Eastern.
-Added smart caching with KV: 5-minute TTL for live scores, 2 hours for final box scores, up to 6 hours for monthly schedules.
+Added smart caching with KV that adapts to game state: live games get short TTLs for fresh scores, final games get longer TTLs since the data won’t change, and off-days get the longest TTLs to avoid burning through Cloudflare’s free-tier KV limits when there’s nothing new to fetch.

 Outcome: Shipped at CanesCellys.com with auto-deploy on merge to main.
 Rebranded from “Caniac Promo Checker” to “Canes Cellys” with dark mode, a hero image and proper OG metadata for social sharing.